lsst-dm/dmtn-007/index.rst

    <http://nbviewer.jupyter.org/github/iminuit/iminuit/blob/master/tutorial/tutorial.ipynb>`__
    package - possibly more robust and/or more efficient minimization?

-IPython notebooks
+Appendix I. IPython notebooks
 =================

 All figures and methods investigated for this report were generated using IPython notebooks.
 The relevant notebooks may be found `in this repo
 <https://github.com/lsst-dm/dmtn-007/tree/master/_notebooks/>`__.
 Much
 of the code in these notebooks is exploratory; below are the